MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ## <a name="insert"></a> `basic_string::insert`

-Inserts an element or a number of elements or a range of elements into the string at a specified position.
+Inserts an element, several elements, or a range of elements into the string at a specified position.

 ```cpp
 basic_string<CharType, Traits, Allocator>& insert(